Chinese ready to tuck into U.S. beef imports after 14-year wait

 Still, food safety fears linger, despite Beijing's stringent import requirements.

-One Walmart shopper, surnamed Huang, was worried about more than beautiful marbling: "We should not only stick to foreign beef.
+One Sams Club shopper, surnamed Huang, was worried about more than beautiful marbling: "We should not only stick to foreign beef.
 They have food safety issues, like growth hormones and GMOs (genetically modified organisms) in the U.S."

-(Reporting by Dominique Patton and Beijing Newsroom; Editing by Tom Hogue)
+Reporting by Dominique Patton and Beijing Newsroom; Editing by Tom Hogue

-Note: (This version the story is corrected to show the store was Sams Club, owned by Walmart, not a Walmart supermarket in 2nd, 7th and 13th paras)